 The first thing you have to do is make sure that the audience can hear you.
 There's no point in speaking clearly with expression if no one can hear you.

 If you open your mouth wider than you do in ordinary everyday speech the sound will be able to get out.
+Use your jaw to make the correct shape for each sound.

 I cannot over emphasize the importance of pausing.
 This gives you a chance to take a breath and gives your listeners a chance to take in what you have said.
 Everyone should pause at a comma, full stop, exclamation mark and before an important word or after an important word.